nbi-wtag/solidus_six_saferpay/README.md

 In this section, we provide detailed information about the checkout flow and its implementation.
 Note that the flow is almost identical for both the PaymentPage and the Transaction interface.
 Because of this, there is usually a base service class that contains the logic, and then there are subclass services for the PaymentPage and Transaction interface that configure the base service class.

-The same pattern also exists for the gateway: The `SolidusSixSaferpay::Gateway` implements the common logic, and the `PaymentPageGateway` and `TransactionGateway` only implement gateway actions that are unique for this interface.
+The same pattern also exists for the gateway: The `SolidusSixSaferpay::Gateway` implements the common logic, and the `SolidusSixSaferpay::PaymentPageGateway` and `SolidusSixSaferpay::TransactionGateway` only implement gateway actions that are unique for this interface.

 #### Checkout: Payment Initialize
 During the "Payment" step of the checkout process, solidus renders a partial for all active and available payment methods.
 Our partial is called `_saferpay_payment`.